IceEyz/addon-node-red/README.md

 - HTTP nodes and static HTTP content cannot be made available on your network.
   Please use the official Node Red addon if you wish to do so.

-- The docker image isn't prebuild (yet), which means you currently need decent hardware and/or patience to have your local Home Assistant build the image.

 - If the following error is seen after an update `WARNING (MainThread) [hassio.api.proxy] Unauthorized WebSocket access!` please validate the configuration of the Home Assistant server setup in Node-RED.
 This can be